AmarnathN/notifynow-api/README.md

 # drf-api
-this is first Django Rest APi
+this is Django Rest APi for WhatsAppNotify